Esthetician Career Info

-An esthetician is a personal appearance professional in the cosmetology field who focuses on skin care.
+An esthetician is a skin care professional in the cosmetology field.
 Most of these professionals perform facial and body treatments that enhance the skin's appearance and overall health.
-They may also perform waxing treatments to remove unwanted body hair or perform head and neck massages.
+They perform waxing treatments to remove unwanted body hair or administer head and neck massages.
 Estheticians work with clients to create skin care regimens that will best suit the client's skin type.
-Protective clothing is often required when working with chemicals, and many of these specialists work evenings and weekends.
+Protective clothing is required when working with chemicals, and many of these specialists work evenings and weekends.

 |Degree Field||Esthetics, cosmetology|

 |Experience||Entry-level, no experience necessary|

 |Key Skills||Stamina; customer-service and sales skills; know how to operate hair removal lasers, hand massagers and electronic exfoliators|

 |Salary (2015)*||$30,090 per year (median salary for all skin care specialists)|

 Formal training and education to become an esthetician can be completed through community colleges, cosmetology schools, or technical institutes.
 Certificate programs usually take only one or two semesters to finish.
 The number of contact and classroom hours varies by program and is dependent on the state licensing requirements.
 A certificate program contains courses in various aspects of health and safety, as well as different types of services including body polishing, self-tanning, and makeup application.

 Alternatively, aspiring estheticians have the option to earn an associate's degree in cosmetology with an emphasis in esthetics.
 Courses generally explore topics in skin disorders, hair removal, and nutrition.
 Most programs also require students to complete internships in salons.
 Under the supervision of licensed professionals, students get clinical practice with massaging techniques, skin analysis, and product application.